MoFEM/mofem-cephas/mofem/doc/markdown/developent_rules.md

 ## Testing

 - Test code not method.
+- Tests are fast.

 ## Avoid dependencies

 - Do not add software dependencies to core library.
 - If you have to add dependency, make it optional.
 - More libraries bigger likelihood that code will break at compilation.
+- Some decencies should be restricted to users modules
+- All dependencies are managed in Spack